Share Article

 Whenever possible, try to have the supplies you will need to care for a young kitten ahead of time.
 Bottle-feeding kittens need to eat every few hours and must be kept warm, so you won’t want to spend time collecting supplies if you have a hungry kitten waiting on their next meal.

 Of course, orphaned kittens have a way of finding us at the most random times, so if you’re not prepared in advance, don’t fret.
 The basic supplies you’ll need to bottle feed a kitten are kitten formula, small bottles and nipples, a safe nesting box with heat support, soft bedding, and a small scale that weighs in grams.
-As your kitten grows, you’ll also want to invest in additional suppliesopens in a new tab for their physical and social-emotional healthopens in a new tab.
+As your kitten grows, you’ll also want to invest in additional supplies for their physical and social-emotional health

 Buy bottles and nipples for feeding kittens.